st-sw/STC3115GenericDriver/README.md

 Device under test:
 ----------------
-Device:       STC3115 Battery Gas gage.
+Device:       STC3115 Battery Gas gauge.  <br />
-Manufacturer: STMicroelectronics
+Manufacturer: STMicroelectronics <br />

+Typical Application:  Monitor single cell batteries <br />
+Package:      CSP and DFN10 (9 pins used) <br />
+Operating supply: 2.7V to 4.5V  <br />

 Hardware:
 ----------------
-Can be used on any platform with I2C Master (pin SCL & SDA) connected to I2C Slave of STC3115 device.  <br />
+Can be used on any platform with I2C Master (SCL & SDA pins) connected to I2C Slave of STC3115 device.  <br />
-For instance: STM32 Nucleo board, STM32 discovery board, Arduino, ...  <br />
+For instance: STM32 Nucleo board, STM32 discovery board, Arduino, Raspberry Pi, Android dev kit, ...  <br />

 The STC3115 is designed to be power supplied directly from the battery.
 In this case, the STC3115 remains active even if the whole platform is in standby or powered off.